trifecta-project/DHB2024/README.md

    1.3.
 Download the Bookkeeper General Batavia (BKB) dataset at https://resources.huygens.knaw.nl/bgb/search (todo: ask Marieke how exactly did we get the spreadsheets from there)

-   1.4. (optional) Use the notebook 'BGB_initial_analyses.ipynb' to explore the dataset
+   1.4. (optional) Run the notebook 'BGB_initial_analyses.ipynb' to explore the dataset

 3. Find the appearances of opium and spices in the GM letters: run the notebook '[1] Looking for opium and spices in the letters.ipynb'